M-Arslan-Tayyb/StudyNotion/README.md

-# Project Description
 # StudyNotion aims to provide:

 A seamless and interactive learning experience for students, making education more accessible and engaging.

 A platform for instructors to showcase their expertise and connect with learners across the globe.
 In the following sections, we will cover the technical details of the platform, including:

+# System architecture:
-System architecture: The high-level overview of the platform's components and diagrams of the architecture.
+The high-level overview of the platform's components and diagrams of the architecture.
 Front-end: The description of the front-end architecture, user interface design, features, and functionalities of the front-end, and frameworks, libraries, and tools used.
 Back-end: The description of the back-end architecture, features and functionalities of the back-end, frameworks, libraries, tools used, and data models and database schema.
 API Design: The description of the API design, list of API endpoints, their functionalities, and sample API requests and responses.